chizzletaz/BakeAndBinge/README.md

 This is an admin only page.
 This page has an overview of the existing categories.
 The admin can add, edit or delete categories by clicking the respective buttons.

 - **The add category page:** *(add_category.html - route: /add_category)*
 This page is admin only and has and option to add a new category.
-There is a cancel button to abort the action, the user will be redirected to categories page.
+There is a cancel button to abort the action, the admin will be redirected to the categories page.

 - **The edit category page:** *(edit_category.html - route: /edit_category)*
 This page is admin only and has a prefilled form to change an existing category.
-There is a cancel button to abort the action, the user will be redirected to categories page.
+There is a cancel button to abort the action, the admin will be redirected to the categories page.

 - **The 403 error handler page:** *(403.html - errorhandler: 403)*
 This page is shown in case of forbidden access.